Doctor of Education

 The final examination is conducted by the candidate’s full Faculty Advisory Committee in the presence of the dean of the School of Graduate Studies and such other members of the Graduate Faculty as elect to attend.
 The final examination will include an oral examination but also may include written portions.
 The examination will cover the dissertation but need not be limited thereto.
 Committee members must have had adequate opportunity to examine the final copy prior to the examination, and will indicate their approval by signing the Approval Page of the dissertation and the Final Report on Candidate.
 Final examinations which are failed may be repeated only with the prior approval of the advisory committee and the dean.

 What is included in the defense varies from department to department.
 Some departments have students present their dissertation research in a presentation with a question/answer period following.
 Your advisor should be able to help you prepare.
 Your examination will be conducted by your Faculty Advisory Committee.
 It is also open to the other members of the Graduate Faculty and the academic community.

 A student may only repeat a failed examination with the consent of her/his committee and the Dean of the School of Graduate Studies.
 The results of the defense must be certified by the committee on a form titled “Final Report on Candidate” by the deadline specified on the Academic Calendar.

-Ed.D. candidates will be required to complete a National Research Council demographic survey form and an agreement with University Microfilms International before graduation.
+Ed.D. candidates will be required to complete a National Research Council demographic survey form and submit their dissertation with ProQuest before graduation.